enum314/nemesis/README.md

 ### Installation Script

-The template includes an installation script (`scripts/install.sh`) used by the Pterodactyl egg.

 The installation script uses environment variables set in the Pterodactyl egg:

 - `GITHUB_USERNAME` - GitHub username for the repository
 - `GITHUB_REPOSITORY` - Name of the repository
 - `GITHUB_TAG` - Release tag to fetch (default: latest)
 - `GITHUB_TOKEN` - Optional token for private repositories

-The `install.sh` script is embedded within `egg-nemesis.json` and executes the following process when a server is deployed:

 1. **Environment Setup**:
    - Updates package lists and installs Node.js 22.x